whoopsjohnnie/mech/README.md

 ```bash
 vmhgfs-fuse .host:/mech /mnt/hgfs
 ```

-# Changing vcpus and/or memory size (vmware only)

-If you do not specify how many vcpus or memory, then the values in the .box file will be used.
-To override, use appropriate settings:

-`mech up --numvcpus 2 --memsize 1024`

 # Want zsh completion for commands/options (aka "tab completion")?
 1. add these lines to ~/.zshrc